-Last Update June 2017 – Buying an electric guitar for the first time can be an overwhelming experience.
+Last Update August 2017 – Buying an electric guitar for the first time can be an overwhelming experience.
 There are so many models out there, featuring different shapes and different options.
-For someone who just entered the world of electric guitars, it’s easy to get confused.
+For someone who just entered the world of axes, it’s easy to get confused.

-So, we decided to put together this epic guide as a tool that will help you and others who are looking to purchase an electric guitar, in making the best decision you can.
+So, we decided to put together this epic guide as a tool that will help you and others who are looking to purchase a guitar, in making the best decision you can.

-Before we get into specific models of electric guitars, let’s first take a look at the anatomy of an electric guitar, and its most important parts.
+Before we get into specific models, let’s first take a look at the guitar’s anatomy and its most important parts.

 – How To Choose ?

-To start things on the right path, let’s take a closer look at what constitutes an average electric guitar.
+To start things on the right path, let’s take a closer look at what constitutes an average axe.

 These four elements will define what kind of sound the guitar will have, what genres of music it is best suited for, and how comfortable it is to play.